-- Work-based learning in the One Year (Level One) program may begin as late as January of the senior year, and for Year Two (Level Two) apprenticeships as late as January of the junior year. - Students may complete second year of the two-year program requirements after high school graduation, while enrolled in a postsecondary education program in a related field or while still enrolled in YA classes (with school district approval). - Students may complete one year of the program and receive a DWD Level One skill certificate. - At-risk and other special needs students may take more than one year to complete the Level One program requirements, provided the plan for doing so has been approved by the DWD. - Students may gain credit toward On-The-Job Training (OJT) or Paid Related Instruction (PRI) requirements of the Registered Apprenticeship program, if agreed upon by the Registered Apprenticeship Sponsor. - Articulated credits must be locally negotiated.
+- Work-based learning in the One Year (Level One) program may begin as late as January of the senior year, and for Year Two (Level Two) apprenticeships as late as January of the junior year. - Students may complete second year of the two-year program requirements after high school graduation, while enrolled in a postsecondary education program in a related field or while still enrolled in YA classes (with school district approval). - Students may complete one year of the program and receive a DWD Level One certificate. - In special circumstances as approved by DWD, students will be permitted to take more than one year to complete the Level 1 requirements. - Students may gain credit toward On-The-Job Training (OJT) or Paid Related Instruction (PRI) requirements of the Registered Apprenticeship program, if agreed upon by the Registered Apprenticeship Sponsor.

-Applicants are encouraged to read the Wisconsin Youth Apprenticeship Manual, available at https://dwd.wisconsin.gov/apprenticeship/ya/pdf/ya-rpp-manual-2020.pdf for more information, and to contact the Youth Apprenticeship staff at ya@dwd.wisconsin.gov before applying.
+Applicants are encouraged to read the Wisconsin Youth Apprenticeship Manual, available at https://dwd.wisconsin.gov/apprenticeship/ya/pdf/ya-rpp-manual-2020.pdf for more information before applying, and to contact the Youth Apprenticeship staff at ya@dwd.wisconsin.gov with any additional questions.